Sharing Our Successes

 Throughout my years in the NFBNJ, I’ve met many members that have become my friends.
 I’ve learned life-altering skills, such as how to take New Jersey Transit’s Access Link paratransit system, and how to use an iPhone with voiceover.
 I love attending events such as the national and state conventions, the chapter and the affiliate holiday parties, our Northeast Chapter meetings, and the educational, motivational and inspirational fundraising activities.

 I had the honor of serving as state secretary of the New Jersey Affiliate for several years.
 Not only did this opportunity help strengthen my interpersonal and computer skills, but, as a result, I was able to participate in a leadership/membership engagement weekend conference at the National Office in Baltimore.
 During my time as secretary, I also served as program director for ThruOurEyes, an internet radio show featuring the affiliate president as host.
 This experience enabled me to interact with many national leaders within the Federation.

-Another life-altering experience as a result of joining the NFB is that I met a wonderful woman by the name of Jane and her family.
-Jane imparted to me useful technology skills such as how to use an iPod touch and the NLS (National Library Service) talking book player.
+Jane taught me useful technology skills such as how to use an iPod touch and the NLS (National Library Service) talking book player.
 I’m blessed to know Jane and the members throughout the country and state.
 We are a Federation family.